TatorsHa/Fuzzy_Group_Project/README.md

 The dataset used in this project comes from [The StoryGraph](https://app.thestorygraph.com/).
 This website provides detailed information and analytics about books.
 It aggregates user-generated impressions and reading experiences.
 In particular, it provides statistics on how readers felt about each book, including:
 - **Moods** (reflective, emotional, adventurous,...)
 - **Pace** (slow, medium, fast)
-- **Additional attributes** such as genre tags, content warnings, length and community ratings.
+- **Additional attributes** such as genre tags, length and community ratings.

 These features make The StoryGraph the perfect resource for building recommendation or classification systems.

-The data is stored in a CSV file with currently the following categories:
+The data is stored in a CSV file with the following categories:

 **Main:**
 - Title